pugazh4125/Project-Bones/README.md

 The arm responds instantly to slider movements, enabling precise manual control.

 ## **Future Updates**
--Adding more degrees of freedom
+- Adding more degrees of freedom
--Creating automated motion sequences
+- Creating automated motion sequences
--Upgrading the body from cardboard to a stronger material -Implementing gesture control with sensors like the MPU6050
+- Upgrading the body from cardboard to a stronger material
+- Implementing gesture control with sensors like the MPU6050